 This was the case with several sites like Hotspot Shield and Alonweb, two very popular sites that provided VPN connectivity.

 2. There are technical obstructions after the installation phase.

 After installing OpenVPN or other such application systems, the next step is to find the essential files required for further processing, like client.ovpn, which can be tricky with VPN.
-However, this is only true for free VPN, while paid VPN do not have this setback.
-Also, connectivity of free VPNs in China can be frustratingly unreliable at times.
+However, this is only true for free VPN, while paid VPN does not have this setback.
+Also, the connectivity of free VPNs in China can be frustratingly unreliable at times.